 10 Stephen Symonds Foster (November 17, 1809 - September 13, 1881), abolitionist and an advocate for women's rights, was known for his radicalism and aggressive oration skills.
 He spoke out against Christians who did not support the abolishment of slavery.
 He also formed the New Hampshire Anti-Slavery Society and was a member of the American Anti-Slavery Society.
-Foster was courting Abbey Kelley during Douglass's visit to Rhode Island, and married her in 1845.
-For more information on the life of Stephen Foster and Abbey Kelley , please see: Sterling, Dorothy.
+Foster was courting Abby Kelley during Douglass's visit to Rhode Island and married her in 1845.
+For more information on the lives of Stephen Foster and Abby Kelley, please see Sterling, Dorothy.
 Ahead of Her Time: Abby Kelley and the Politics of Antislavery.
-New York U.a.: Norton, 1991.
+New York U.A.: Norton, 1991.

-11 Parker Pillsbury (September 22, 1809 - July 7, 1898) was a friend of Stephen Parker and resident of New Hampshire.
-A minster and abolitionist, unlike Foster, he practiced civil disobedience among angry crowds.
+11 Parker Pillsbury (September 22, 1809 - July 7, 1898) was a friend of Stephen Parker and a resident of New Hampshire.
+A minister and abolitionist, unlike Foster, he practiced civil disobedience among angry crowds.
 For more information, please see: Parker Pillsbury Diaries, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

-12 Frederick Douglass, The Life and Times of Frederick Douglass (Hartford, CT: Park Publishing, 1881), 247.
+12 Frederick Douglass, The Life and Times of Frederick Douglass (Hartford, CT: Park Publishing Co., 1882), 273-274.
+13 Ibid, 274.